West Papua Report

 Moniaga, and someone from Commission B. Moniaga urged the police not to use

 violence towards those arrested.
-He was also quoted as saying that when people
+He was also quoted as saying that when

-immediately beaten.
+were immediately beaten.

 A demonstrator named Mako Tabuni was quoted as saying that similar